Before the test

 Read the information on the Register page.
 The email address registered on your account will be used for all communication from the test office, including information on how to access your Admission Ticket and results.

 You can only register for your preferred test window during the relevant registration period.
-The 2017 test window dates and registration opening and closing dates are listed on the 2017 test window dates page.
+The 2018 test window dates and registration opening and closing dates are listed on the Test dates page.
 Registrations will not be accepted after the closing date for the relevant test window under any circumstances.

 How will I know if my registration is successful?